vikasgola/vikasgola.github.io/_posts/2020-01-28-cipher-combat-beginners-2020.md

 description: This is the writup for cipher combat ctf held on 22 january 2020.
 I would be discussing solutions to challenges which I was able to solve.
 ---

 This post contains writeups for the problems of [Cipher Combat Beginners ctf](https://cybersec.hackerearth.com/).
 In the end I was able to achieve rank #13 against 1598 who registered for the contest.
-I would be showing how I solved the problems to get that rank.
+I would be showing how I solved the problems.

 ## Rotate (Cryptography)